legel/3co/README.md

 ## Welcome to the 3co lab!
 3co, Inc. is a [Techstars](https://techstars.com/) company that was founded by [Steven T. Jenkins](https://www.linkedin.com/in/steventjenkins/), [Robert W. Cohn](https://rwcohn.github.io/homepage/), and [Lance Legel](https://www.linkedin.com/in/legel/).

 The company has been researching and developing artificial intelligence since 2018.
-Our deep technical focus has always been on spatial and visual computing, especially for the design of beautiful and functional real world environments with plants.
+Our deep technical focus has always been on spatial and visual computing, especially for the design of beautiful and functional real world environments.

 ![](media/vertical_rain_garden.jpg)